Isa1asN/wisp/README.md

 # Wisp

 A minimalist cross-platform desktop app for voice-to-text typing anywhere on your system.
-I built this for myself cause I wanted a simple app to type quick at places like Cursor.
+I built this for myself to type quick at places like Cursor.

 ## Features